wmfs/tymly/README.md

 ## <a name="environment-variables"></a>Environment

-This here is a [monorepo](http://www.drmaciver.com/2016/10/why-you-should-use-a-single-repository-for-all-your-companys-projects/).
+Tymly is managed as a [monorepo](http://www.drmaciver.com/2016/10/why-you-should-use-a-single-repository-for-all-your-companys-projects/).
 All of the [packages](https://github.com/wmfs/tymly/tree/master/packages) and [plugins](https://github.com/wmfs/tymly/tree/master/plugins) maintained inside this repository are independently published on [npmjs.com](https://www.npmjs.com/).
 Ordinarily, you should refer to each package's specific installation instructions.

 ### Node.js